A strong back

 (Mobile users press “+” at upper right to see the menu.)

 The mission here is to strengthen the back by distributing the work along the entire spine instead of overworking part of it.
 The brain is strengthened with awareness of what’s possible.
-If you want a real challenge, ask more questions about how you move instead of apply more effort just to do the movement.
+If you want a real challenge, ask more questions about how you move instead of applying more effort just to do the movement.

 For more lessons tilting the legs, see: